AMP-AIM/synapseClient_examples/README.md

 # synapseClient_examples

-examples of using `synapseClient` to manage files and folders in Synapse.
+See `examples/` folder for examples of using `synapseClient` to manage files and folders in Synapse.